 Councils are eligible to apply for funding under the Floodplain Risk Management Grants Scheme (FRMGS), the Bush Fire Risk Management Grants Scheme (BFRMGS) and the Community Resilience Innovation Program (CRIP).

-During or following a natural disaster OEM may contact affected local councils and request that they complete a Natural Disaster Assessment Form.
+During or following a natural disaster Resilience nSW may contact affected local councils and request that they complete a Natural Disaster Assessment Form.

 The Resilient Australia Awards are an Australian Government initiative sponsored by the Commonwealth Attorney-General's Department, in conjunction with States and Territories.
 They recognise innovative practices and achievements across the nation that are making our communities safer, stronger, more resilient and better prepared to manage any emergency situation.